Mike Breen: Basketball

 Some of Breen's current and past broadcast partners were employed with the Knicks at one point.
 The list includes former Knicks head coaches Hubie Brown and Jeff Van Gundy, former Knicks players Mark Jackson and Walt Frazier, and former Knicks radio color announcer John Andariese.
 While working alongside Bill Walton on ESPN, Breen was on hand for the infamous Pacers–Pistons brawl on November 19, 2004.
 Two seasons later, Breen was on hand for the Knicks–Nuggets brawl with MSG Network on December 16, 2006.
 The former was detailed in ESPN's First Take talk show on The Old Man and The Three podcast w/ JJ Redick.

 In addition, he was also the voice of the NBA Live, beginning with NBA Elite 11, alongside his usual ESPN partners Mark Jackson and Jeff Van Gundy.
 However, the series was canceled indefinitely.
 He did voice along with Van Gundy in the NBA Live series beginning with NBA Live 14 through NBA Live 18.
 Following NBA Live 18, Breen and Van Gundy were replaced by Ed Cohen and Jay Williams.

-Providing emphasis on how important to the basketball community Breen has been, on May 14, 2021, he was inducted into the Naismith Memorial Basketball Hall of Fame and was awarded the Curt Gowdy Media Award.
-These are two of the most prestigious accolades someone in this field can attain.
-When presented with the Curt Gowdy Media Award, Breen stated in his acceptance speech, “I’ve had this enormous privilege to call so many great moments in NBA history, but the best part, the best part, has always been the lifetime of friendships that the game has given me.”
+On May 14, 2021, Breen received the Curt Gowdy Media Award by the Naismith Memorial Basketball Hall of Fame.
+During his acceptance speech, Breen stated: “I’ve had this enormous privilege to call so many great moments in NBA history, but the best part, the best part, has always been the lifetime of friendships that the game has given me.”

 In Game 7 of the 2022 Eastern Conference Finals, as well as the first two games of the 2022 NBA Finals, Breen sat out of the broadcasting team due to a positive COVID-19 test, and was replaced by Mark Jones.
 Breen returned in Game 3 of the NBA Finals.

 In 2023, following a wave of layoffs which included his partners Jeff Van Gundy and Mark Jackson, Breen was the only remaining commentator in the lead broadcast team, with Doris Burke and former NBA coach Doc Rivers joining the lead team.
+The lineup underwent further changes over the next two seasons.
+Rivers departed in early 2024 after accepting the head coaching position with the Milwaukee Bucks, and his replacement, former NBA player JJ Redick, left ESPN after the 2024 NBA Finals to become head coach of the Los Angeles Lakers.

+For the 2025–26 NBA season, ESPN introduced a new primary broadcast team featuring Breen alongside analysts Tim Legler and Richard Jefferson, with Lisa Salters serving as the lead sideline reporter.
+This group is assigned to call the network’s marquee NBA broadcasts, including the NBA Finals on ABC.
+Burke subsequently moved to ESPN’s secondary NBA broadcast team, where she works with play-by-play announcer Dave Pasch.